micromata/generator-baumeister/README.md

 - oldIeSupport
 	- Whether to make use of »html5shiv«, »respondJs« and »jquery-placeholder«
 - projectName
-	- Used in Readme.md, package.json and bower.json
+	- Used in generated Readme.md, package.json and bower.json
 - projectDescription
-	- Used in package.json and bower.json
+	- Used in generated Readme.md, package.json and bower.json

 … more to come :octocat: